 Once again, the Club Cup is up for grabs!
 The Club with the most points across Combat Patrol and Doubles will earn the honor of bringing the Cup home.
 The score from the top four players (Combat Patrol) and top two Teams (Doubles) in each Club count towards the Club’s total points.
 The Club with the highest total points wins the Club Cup.

-Players can submit their Club along with their Army List or on the day of the event.
+Players are encouraged to submit their Club along with their Army List.

 Club Cup Winners

-The overall score for each player/Team is a combination of (scoring for 2023 not finalized):
+The overall score for each player/Team is a combination of: